DanielBaah/Portfolio/README.md

 # myfirstwebsite
 Website built in VS code for and run in chrome.
-It is about my life experience coding files are in the portfolio repository and it is totally independent of the master (default) repository was renamed "myfirstwebsite" from the generic name "portfolio"
+It is about my life experience. coding files are in the portfolio repository and it is totally independent of the master (default) repository. was renamed "myfirstwebsite" from the generic name "portfolio".